Codecademy/docs/content/general/concepts/proxy-server/proxy-server.md

 Depending on the specific needs, forward proxy servers come in the following forms and configurations:

-- Transparency proxies are commonly used by institutions (schools, libraries, etc.) to enforce Acceptable Use Policies and cache content for improved performance.
+- Transparency proxies are commonly used by institutions (schools, libraries, etc.) to enforce acceptable use policies and cache content for improved performance.
 - An anonymous server uses its own IP address for web requests while identifying itself as a proxy (ideal for avoiding ads).
 - High anonymity proxies usually change their IP address after each request, maximizing privacy.